IonicaBizau/ajs/Readme.md

 # AJS

 AJS is an experimental asyncronous templating language for [Node](http://nodejs.org).
 Currently a work in progress, but Connect middleware is functional.

+AJS is currently **NOT** compatible with the [ExpressJS](http://expressjs.com) view system due to its syncronous handling of [template engines](https://github.com/visionmedia/express/blob/master/lib/view.js#L421) and [responses](https://github.com/visionmedia/express/blob/master/lib/response.js#L115).

 ## Installation

 ```` bash